 Of course, Christmas lights are another delightful attraction to enjoy at the annual markets.
 The chalets and surrounding streets are strung with festive lights, bringing warmth and joy after dusk.

-What to Eat at the Markets?
+What to Eat at the Markets

 There are plenty of delicious treats to sample during a whirl through the markets.
 First, on a cold day, you might head to a soup stand like the one below.
-Traditional soups, from French onion to vegetable, are served from heavy copper cauldrons, adding ambience as well as warming comfort.
+Traditional soups, from French onion to vegetable, are served from heavy copper cauldrons, adding ambiance as well as warming comfort.

 Most of the markets around Paris peddle these and many other seasonal treats, so we advise that you not worry too much about calorie counts when you visit.